duongphuhiep/OrderService/src/OrderService.API/README.md

   }
 }
 ```
-and if we send this same request to the queue `OrderService.Psp.PayzenBuildPaymentFormHandler`, then we would obtain a different response (but same structure)
+and if we send this same request to the queue `OrderService.Contracts.Psp.PayzenBuildPaymentFormHandler`, then we would obtain a different response (but same structure)
 ```
 {
   "linkToPaymentPage": "https://payzen.net/?id=abc&amountraw=1",